devops329/devops/instruction/gitHubEnvironments/gitHubEnvironments.md

 The following image shows that the production environment requires the following:

-- The user `byucsstudent` must review the code before a workflow can execute
+- The user `byucsstudent` must review the code before a workflow can execute.
+For your environment you will want to set this to be your GitHub user.
 - The code must be deployed from the `main` branch
 - There are several secrets that are specific to the production environment.
 Specifically, there is a different CloudFront distribution ID for the production environment.
 That helps to decrease the risk of deploying a non-production release to your production environment.